jlangch/venice/README.md

 ## Overview

-Venice is a Lisp dialect born from the need for a safe, powerful language that is suitable to drive standalone applications and serve as a scripting and expression language that can be used to implement scriptable extension points and rules for applications.
+Venice is a Lisp dialect born from the need for a safe, powerful language that is suitable to drive standalone applications as well as serving as a scripting and expression language that can be used to implement scriptable extension points and rules for applications.

 Venice supports macros, tail-recursion, dynamic code loading, dynamic (thread-local) binding.
 It comes with excellent Java interoperability, and a